darozak/Advolition/README.md

 Therefore, the player must design a run function to analyze the robot's current situation and request a new action from the game engine.

+## Action Classes
+Advolition has a number of pre-defined Action class extensions that the robot can return from its run function to describe it's next move.
+These classes are as follows:

+### Attack(target: Vector)
+The Attack class is used to create an object that instructs the Game Engine to attack a robot at the target Vector using all of its equipped weapons.

+### Drop(item: string)
+The Drop class creates an object that tells the Game Engine to drop the named item from the robot's inventory.

+### Equip(item: string)
+The Equip class creates a JavaScript object that tells the the Game Engine to equip the specified item from the robot's inventory.

+### Move(target: Vector)
+The move class can be used to create a JavaScript object that tells the game engine to move the robot to the adjacent tile that is closest to the target vector.

+### Scan()
+The Scan class creates an object that instructs the robot to scan its surroundings using any equipped scanners.

+### Say(message: string)
+The Say class produces an object that causes the Game Engine to post the indicated message to the event log that is displayed to the players.

+### Take(item: string)
+The Take class allows the player to create an object that announces the robot's intention to pick up an item from the ground.

+### Unequip(item: string)
+The Unequip class is used to create an object that tells the Game Engine to unequip the named object.